SDxCentral is shocked to learn that Kevin Johnson, former Juniper Networks CEO, has been spotted working at Starbucks.

 Wait — we’re getting word from our fact-checkers…

-… So, um, as we were saying, Kevin Johnson has been named president and chief operating officer of Starbucks, effective March 1.
+… So, um, as we were saying, Kevin Johnson has been named the president and chief operating officer of Starbucks, effective March 1.
 The company made the announcement Thursday afternoon and introduced Johnson to investors during the first-quarter earnings call.
 Johnson has been on Starbucks’ board since 2009.

 Yeah, that makes more sense.

 Johnson might be happy with his new role, but it’s too bad we’ll never get to experience his cappuccino foam art.